hapijs/hapi/docs/Reference.md

     - `length` - the header value.
 Must match the actual payload size.
 - `vary(header)` - adds the provided header to the list of inputs affected the response generation via the HTTP 'Vary' header where:
     - `header` - the HTTP request header name.
-- `location(uri)` - sets the HTTP 'Location' header where:
+- `location(location)` - sets the HTTP 'Location' header where:
     - `uri` - an absolute or relative URI used as the 'Location' header value.
 If a relative URI is provided, the value of the server
       [`location`](#server.config.location) configuration option is used as prefix.
 - `created(location)` - sets the HTTP status code to Created (201) and the HTTP 'Location' header where:
     `location` - an absolute or relative URI used as the 'Location' header value.
 If a relative URI is provided, the value of the server [`location`](#server.config.location) configuration option is used as prefix.
-Not available in the `Redirection` response object or for methods other than PUT and POST.
+Not available for methods other than PUT and POST.
+- `redirect(location)` - sets an HTTP redirection response (302) and decorates the response with additional methods listed below, where:
+    - `location` - an absolute or relative URI used to redirect the client to another resource.
+If a relative URI is provided, the value of the server [`location`](#server.config.location) configuration option is used as prefix.
 - `encoding(encoding)` - sets the string encoding scheme used to serial data into the HTTP payload where:
     `encoding` - the encoding property value (see [node Buffer encoding](http://nodejs.org/api/buffer.html#buffer_buffer)).
 - `charset(charset)` - sets the 'Content-Type' HTTP header 'charset' property where: